 An early start today as we drive west to Jeffrey's Bay.
 Nicknamed J'Bay, this coastal town is a world-famous surfing destination, drawing surfers from across the planet.
 We stop briefly in J'Bay, popping into the small Surfing Museum or simply watching the waves break.

 Then we drive into the Garden Route area of South Africa.
 This incredibly scenic stretch of the southern coast is an outdoor enthusiast's playground, with tranquil lagoons, lazy rivers, stunning beaches, forests, fynbos and majestic mountains.

 For those wanting a less strenuous morning, there are shorter and easier walks in the area.
-Take a stroll along the boardwalk at Storms River Mouth, bird watching and taking in the ocean views, even crossing the suspension bridge over Storms River.
+Take a stroll along the boardwalk at Storms River Mouth, bird watching, taking in the ocean views and crossing the suspension bridge over Storms River.

-Later in the day you can do a zip-line tour in the indigenous coastal forests.
+This afternoon we embark on a tour called the Woodcutters Journey (included in the Activity Package).
+This interesting journey reveals more about the indigenous flora and fauna of this rich ecosystem, as well as the local history of the Tsitsikamma area.
+Alternatively, you can do a zip-line tour in the indigenous coastal forests.
 This exciting optional activity offers lovely aerial views of the lush forests as you zip between the tall treetops of the canopy.

 A whole day for exploring the nature lover's haven of the Garden Route.